zenaradesignsdev/zenaradesigns/MOBILE.md

 # Mobile Optimization Guide

 ## Overview
-This document outlines the comprehensive mobile optimization strategies implemented in the Aura Designs codebase.
+This document outlines the comprehensive mobile optimization strategies implemented in the Zenara Designs codebase.
 The application is designed to provide an exceptional user experience across all mobile devices, from small phones to large tablets, with particular attention to performance, usability, and visual consistency.

 ## Table of Contents
 1. [Mobile-First Design Philosophy](#mobile-first-design-philosophy)